Cytarabine liposome (Intrathecal)

-In all clinical studies, chemical arachnoiditis, a syndrome manifested primarily by nausea, vomiting, headache, and fever was a common adverse event with cytarabine liposome.
-If left untreated, chemical arachnoiditis may be fatal.
-The incidence and severity of chemical arachnoiditis can be reduced by coadministration of dexamethasone and patients receiving cytarabine liposome should be treated concurrently with dexamethasone to mitigate the symptoms of chemical arachnoiditis .
+Chemical arachnoiditis, a syndrome manifested primarily by nausea, vomiting, headache, and fever, was a common adverse event in all clinical studies.
+Chemical arachnoiditis may be fatal if left untreated.
+Patients receiving cytarabine liposome should receive dexamethasone concurrently to mitigate the symptoms of chemical arachnoiditis .

 Commonly used brand name(s)

 Liposomal cytarabine belongs to the group of medicines known as antineoplastics.
 It is used to treat cancer of the lymph system that has spread to the brain.